 1. Cantook Micro Torréfaction - Old Quebec

-Best cafe in Quebec City for a cozy/local vibe
+The best cafe in Quebec City for a cozy/local vibe

 Hands down the coziest atmosphere and the best coffee in Quebec City!
 I find myself wishing I could go back to this quaint city and head straight to Cantook for my daily oat milk latte and ham and cheese croissant.

-2. Saint Henri Micro-Torréfacteur - Saint-ROch
+2. Saint Henri - Saint-Roch

-Saint Henri has locations in Montreal and Quebec City.
-The location in the St.-Roch neighborhood is a true stunner with floor to ceiling windows, light wood tones, and garage door style windows that give this Quebec City coffee shop an indoor/outdoor feel.
+Saint Henri has cafes in Montreal and Quebec City.
+The Quebec City location in the Saint-Roch neighborhood is a true stunner with floor-to-ceiling windows, light wood tones, and garage door style windows that give this Quebec City coffee shop an indoor/outdoor feel.

 This is one of the best cafes in Quebec City if you plan to stay a while since they have ample space and a varied cafe menu.

 One of the Best cafes in Quebec City for a hipster vibe

-Famous for their cold brew and cocktails, Maelstrom will satisfy cravings from morning to night.
+Famous for its cold brew and cocktails, Maelstrom will satisfy cravings from morning to night.
 This Quebec City cafe has a neighborhood feel as it's tucked away from the action on a quiet street in the Saint Roch neighborhood.

-Be sure to stop by this Québec City café during the weekend.
+Be sure to stop by this Quebec City cafe during the weekend.
 Maelstrom Cafe has a popular brunch on Saturday and Sunday with menu items like bagel gravlax with smoked salmon and poached eggs, avocado toast, and muesli bircher with poached pears.

-4. Nektar Caféologue - Saint-Roch
+4. Nektar Cafeologue - Saint-Roch